Your privacy and safety is vitally important to us, and we take it very seriously.

-Here at Project Dirt (“we” or “us”) we’re keen to help people and organisations take forward their green ideas - by providing a networking platform connecting projects/people.
+Here at Project Dirt ("we" or "us") we're keen to help people and organisations take forward their local community projects and ideas - by providing a networking platform connecting projects and people.
 By enabling people to share resources and knowledge, Project Dirt is a fun, interactive and value-added place to be.
 As always, it's important to have a few house rules to make sure Project Dirt works for all involved.
-As such, please feel free to take a peek at the points made below, which were updated on 30 March 2012, and run you through our commitment to protecting and respecting your privacy.
+So please feel free to take a look at the points made below which run you through our commitment to protecting and respecting your privacy.

 We may collect and process the following data about you: